 There are no alerts at this time.

-Getting around Zion National Park is relatively easy and not many restrictions are in place for rig sizes, except in very few areas that require have narrow passageways or shorter clearances.
+Getting around Zion National Park is relatively easy and not many restrictions are in place for rig sizes, except in very few areas that have narrow passageways or shorter clearances.
 Weather conditions can make for wet or muddy travel, but most roads will remain open throughout the entire year.
-While driving around Zion National Park, you’ll want to be sure to take in every opportunity to stop at scenic overlooks.
+While driving around Zion National Park, you will want to be sure to take in every opportunity to stop at scenic overlooks.

 Deep in the stunning red-rock desert landscape of southern Utah, St. George/Hurricane KOA is only minutes from the Red Cliffs Recreation Area and Quail Creek State Park.
 Guests can visit the dinosaurs at the St. George Dinosaur Discovery Site at Johnson Farm.
-Back at the campground, after a day of hiking, golfing, swimming or fishing, relax in the seasonal heated pool, play pickleball or miniature golf or just spend time at a beautiful campsite.
+Back at the campground, after a day of hiking, golfing, swimming, or fishing, relax in the seasonal heated pool, play pickleball or miniature golf, or just spend time at a beautiful campsite.
 Hungry?
 Get a quick bite to eat at the snack bar.
-Wi-Fi is available throughout the campground, and the campground provides clean laundry facilities, hot showers and clean restrooms.
+Wi-Fi is available throughout the campground, and the campground provides clean laundry facilities, hot showers, and clean restrooms.

 This is a great sight with winter’s melt-off freely flowing as spring is warming the earth.
 The dripping stone overhang offers a close-up look at the hanging gardens that cling to sheer cliff walls.
 Depending on how much water is flowing, you could encounter waterworks from drips to full-blown falls.
 Standing at the base of these rocks provides a unique perspective and really lets you embrace the enormity of the canyon’s walls.

 Biking is a recreation only to be enjoyed on park roadways and on the Pa’rus Trail.
 All other park trails, any off-road routes, and the Zion-Mt.
-Carmel Tunnel are off limits, but there’s still plenty to enjoy on the the main roads.
+Carmel Tunnel are off limits, but there is still plenty to enjoy on the main roads.
 Cyclists who are enjoying the scenic Zion Canyon Drive must always yield to and be vigilant for shuttle buses.
 Remember to be safe and always wear your helmet.
 Bike paths are quite easy here.

 Learning about Zion National Park is uniquely fun during evening programs.
 These 45-minute sessions address all sorts of topics and are held at either Zion Lodge or Watchman Campground.
 Parking is available at both facilities.
 The programs are a perfect way to wrap up a day full of exploring the park.